-The PD pin, when high, holds the ADC12020 in a power-down mode to conserve power when the converter is not being used.
-The power consumption in this state is 40 mW with a 20 MHz clock and the output data pins are undefined in this mode.
+The PD pin, when high, holds the ADC12L063 in a power-down mode to conserve power when the converter is not being used.
+The power consumption in this state is 50 mW.
+The output data pins are undefined in this mode.
+Power consumption during power-down is not affected by the clock frequency, or by whether there is a clock signal present.
 The data in the pipeline is corrupted while in the power down mode.